Doodling away some cabin fever.

 Small details make designing icons a miniature world of colorful fun.
-Here is a gif that shows the initial concept of the L transform into an abstract intersection for the Chicago Literary Map app.
+Here is a gif that shows the initial concept of the L transform into an abstract intersection for the Chicago Literary Map, my latest literary project.

 Note: This is my first time making a gif.
 For the purists, the canvas size is the same, the icon size varies slightly.